Don Owen (filmmaker): Career

 Owen had four films released in 1965, including Ladies and Gentlemen...
 Mr. Leonard Cohen and High Steel, a 15-minute colour documentary about the Canadian Caughnawaga First Nations peoples who worked on Manhattan skyscraper projects.
 On July 31, 1965, in an interview with Dusty Vineberg of the Montreal Star, Owen attributed the success of High Steel to the fact that he wrote, directed, and edited it himself, calling this "a welding of three aspects of filmmaking that many young filmmakers increasingly insist is vital to integrity."

 In 1966 he directed the acclaimed Notes for a Film About Donna and Gail and began work on an NFB/CBC co-production, a trilogy of films on mental illness.
 It turned out to be two films: A Further Glimpse of Joey and The Ernie Game, a film about a bi-sexual transient street hustler.
 When it aired on the CBC, there was a public outcry, with people decrying the use of public funds to portray such a subject.
 In Parliament, one member declared it was "indecent, immoral and repulsive".

-Owen's officially left the NFB in 1969, but spent the next 20 years moving back and forth between it and the CBC.
+Owen officially left the NFB in 1969, but spent the next 20 years moving back and forth between it and the CBC.
 His only commercially-produced film was the 1976 thriller Partners, which was not a success.
 He co-produced his last two films with the NFB: 1984's Unfinished Business (a sequel to Nobody Waved Good-bye), and the 1988 feature Turnabout.
 He retired in 1988.

 Owen was the subject of a retrospective at the 2005 Toronto International Film Festival; this coincided with the release of his book, Poems & Paintings by Don Owen: Yab Yum Wrap Rap.